Minnesota beats Clemson 78-60 in ACC-Big Ten Challenge

-MINNEAPOLIS (AP) — Marcus Carr had 24 points, nine assists and five rebounds, Daniel Oturu scored 21 points in 24 minutes, and Minnesota never trailed in a 78-60 victory over Clemson in the ACC/Big Ten Challenge on Monday.
+Carr had a career-high 24 points plus nine assists and five rebounds, Daniel Oturu scored 21 points in 24 minutes after first-half foul trouble, and Minnesota never trailed in a 78-60 victory over Clemson in the ACC/Big Ten Challenge on Monday.

 Gabe Kalscheur added 15 points, making three of five 3-pointers, and the Gophers (4-4) gained a much-needed win after several recent setbacks.

+“For him to be able to show everybody what he’s able to do today should be a really big confidence boost for him,” Oturu said.
+“We already knew what he was capable of, so just continuing to try to stay consistent is a really big key.”

+The Gophers jumped out to a 15-4 lead, withstood three fouls on their star center Oturu, and held a 35-29 halftime edge.
+They created a double-digit advantage after that without much trouble.
+Kalscheur came off a screen for a catch-and-shoot 3-pointer on the wing for a 43-30 lead, and Michael Hurt’s 3-pointer with 12:36 remaining pushed a lead to 69-52 before it grew to 22 points.

-Hunter Tyson had 12 points and five rebounds off the bench for the Tigers (5-3), who missed nine of 11 attempts from 3-point range.
+Hunter Tyson had 12 points and five rebounds off the bench for the Tigers (5-3), who missed nine of their 11 attempts from 3-point range.
 Leading scorer Tevin Mack, the graduate transfer who previously played at Texas and Alabama, had only two points on 1-for-4 shooting.

-The Gophers jumped out to a 15-4 lead and turned a 35-29 halftime edge into a double-digit advantage without much trouble.
-Kalscheur came off a screen for a catch-and-shoot 3-pointer on the wing for a 43-30 lead, and Michael Hurt’s 3-pointer with 12:36 remaining pushed a lead to 69-52 before it grew to 22 points.

-This was as critical of an early-season game for Minnesota as they come, after defeats by Oklahoma, Butler, Utah and DePaul by an average margin of 6.5 points.
-With six of their 10 nonconference contests against high-major opponents, this underclassmen-heavy team will no doubt benefit later from the tougher-than-usual slate.
+“Carr was a problem.
+I thought his big body really dominated the aisle in the paint and created some things, and then Oturu was just very efficient,” Clemson coach Brad Brownwell said.
+“We were just on our heels for whatever reason.
+We wanted to double him a couple times and never really got there.”

 CHALLENGE ACCEPTED